hxu296/cpp-bitmaps/README.md

 - `std::vector<bool>` is a dynamic array of bits, the size of which is determined at runtime.
 It is a specialization of `std::vector` that is optimized for space efficiency (see https://eel.is/c++draft/vector.bool).
 It will create a proxy object for `operator[]` which causes performance overhead.
 - `boost::dynamic_bitset` is a dynamic array of bits, the size of which is determined at runtime.
 It is a part of the Boost library.
 It also has a proxy object for `operator[]`.

+The program measures the time to set 10000000 and read 10 * 10000000 bits in each of the bitmaps.
+The setting of bits is done in a pesudo-random order calculated by `(i ^ (i >> 1)) & 1` where `i` is the index of the bit.
+The reading of bits is also done in a random order.

 ## Build

 Dependends on `boost` library.